 Monitor Aboriginal programs

-Our Aboriginal Engagement and Programs Division (AEPD) monitors and assesses Aboriginal programs under Part 3B of the Ombudsman Act 1974.
+Our Aboriginal Programs Branch (APB) monitors and assesses Aboriginal programs under Part 3B of the Ombudsman Act 1974.

-We aim to improve the administration and delivery of Aboriginal programs in NSW.
-We do this through reports, recommendations, community engagement and training.
+We aim to improve the administration and delivery of Aboriginal programs in NSW, through community and agency engagement, reports to Parliament and recommendations.

 We engage with Aboriginal communities and prepare reports and submissions on issues raised.
 This involves: